 BCC operated state-run community corrections centers (CCCs) and contracts with private entities, called community contract facilities (CCFs) throughout the commonwealth.
 These residential facilities focus on supportive, transitional and accountable reentry by positively influencing individual behavior through professional interactions.

 Incentives are earned by residents who demonstrate pro-social behavior and complete reentry focused goals.
 This model incorporates supportive staff contacts, reentry services, workshops and peer support to assist with goal development/completion and successful transition home.
 Specific residential services are available for veterans and reentrants in recovery from a substance use disorder or mental health diagnosis.
 Watch this video to learn more about the Bureau of Community Corrections.

-We support the Department’s mission be ensuring that all commonwealth and contract employees provide an environment where security and treatment services positively impacts the behavior of individuals assigned to our care.
+We support the Department’s mission by ensuring that all commonwealth and contract employees provide an environment where security and treatment services positively impacts the behavior of individuals assigned to our care.
 Successful reentry enhances public safety, reduces recidivism and is fiscally responsible.

 We are dedicated to meeting the needs of returning citizens in our care in a professional manner and to assist these individuals in becoming contributing members of society.
 We continue to offer individual counseling and group programming, and make appropriate referrals to community service providers.